jy126chloe/jy126chloe/README.md

-# Welcome to Chloe's GitHub
+# Welcome to Chloe's GitHub👏

 💼 I'm an aspiring UX designer equipped with a robust foundation in data analysis
 🍀 I’m currently studying communication and data science @ USC